This Crustless Quiche with Sausage, Bacon and Ham is ideal for low-carb or gluten-free diets and simply because it’s easier than fussing with a crust!

-If you’re old enough, you may recall the bestselling book from the early 1980’s entitled Real Men Don’t Eat Quiche by Bruce Feirstein that satirized stereotypes of masculinity.
-In case you know a guy who feels that way, here’s a hearty meat-filled quiche he’ll love.
+If you’re old enough, you may recall the bestselling book from the early 1980’s entitled Real Men Don’t Eat Quiche by Bruce Feirstein which satirized stereotypes of masculinity.
+Thankfully this doesn’t apply to my very secure and manly hubby.
+He loves anything he can splash his homemade hot sauce on!
+However, if you know a guy who feels his manhood could be questioned if he eats quiche, here’s a hearty meat-filled crustless quiche he won’t be embarrassed to enjoy!

-One of the things I love most about quiche is that it’s perfect for any meal.
-It’s perfect for breakfast, brunch or lunch and just add a crisp green salad or simple soup and you’ve got a great supper.
-I also love that it can be made with myriad ingredients and it freezes and reheats beautifully.
+One of the great things about quiche is that it’s perfect for any meal.
+It’s perfect for breakfast, brunch or lunch.
+For a great supper, just add a crisp green salad or a simple soup.
+Quiche can be made with almost anything you have on hand and it freezes and reheats beautifully.

-You’ll be able to whip up any quiche–crustless or not–in any size baking dish by remembering a simple formula for the custard: 1 egg to every half-cup of liquid.
+You’ll be able to whip up any quiche–crustless or otherwise–in any size baking dish by remembering a simple formula: Use 1 egg to every half-cup of liquid (such as half-and-half or milk) for the custard.

-I know when you look at this recipe, you may think….Aaagh the fat content!
-You can reduce the fat content by using turkey sausage and turkey bacon, use less cheese or 2% cheese, two egg whites for every egg and lower fat-content milk.
+So, you looked at this recipe and thought….Aaagh the fat content!
+You can reduce the fat content by using turkey sausage and turkey bacon, use less cheese or 2% cheese, use two egg whites for every egg and use milk with a lower fat content.
+I’m also a big believer in portion control!
+One piece of quiche good…. half the quiche not so good.

 1 tablespoon canola oil